 2. Draft transposition measures and online explanation:

-- draft transposition measures: Member States seem to follow the Governance Communication’s request.
+draft transposition measures: Member States seem to be following the request in the Governance Communication for the Single Market.

-- online explanation: the Commission has not witnessed any increase in these.
-Member States are reminded that this aspect is vital if businesses and citizens are to make use of their new rights.
-They are encouraged to step up their efforts in this direction and inform the Commission about the relevant websites.
+online explanation: The Commission has not seen any increase in Member States providing online explanations of how they transposed specific rules.
+Member States have been reminded that this aspect is vital if businesses and citizens are to make use of their new rights.
+Member States have been encouraged to do more on this issue and inform the Commission of websites providing such information.

 3. Infringement targets:

-Comparing with the situation of one year ago:
+Compared with the situation of six months ago:

-For average duration of pending infringement cases, performance varies by sector:
+Average duration of pending infringement cases – performance varies by sector:

-Finally, as regards compliance with Court of Justice judgments, 6 Member States (down from 10) have still to comply with a condemning ruling in the transport sector.
+Compliance with Court of Justice judgments – 4 Member States have still to comply with a condemning ruling in all sectors.
+Only Greece and Portugal have gone beyond the 18 month threshold.

 The Commission will continue to measure progress on these commitments.